morningrunning/cli-address/README.md

 # cli-address

-Simple CLI address book application written in Ruby
+Simple address book application written in Ruby to be used in the command line.
+The application will let the user enter contact information and save to a yaml text file.

+Clone this repository locally to experiment.
+I built this solely for practice.